oracle/dotnet-db-samples/samples/README.txt

 =========================
 Sample 1: Demonstrates how to use the OracleConnectionStringBuilder class.

-Data Reader
+DataReader
 ===========
-Sample 1: Demonstrates OracleDataReader's VisibleFieldCount and HiddenFieldCount properties.
+Unmanaged ODP.NET Sample: Demonstrates OracleDataReader's VisibleFieldCount and HiddenFieldCount properties.
+ODP.NET Core Sample: Demonstrates how to connect and retrieve data using ODP.NET Core via a console app.

 Data Source Enumerator
 ======================